lwjglgamedev/vulkanbook/bookcontents/chapter-14/chapter-14.md

 # Animation

 TBD.
-WARNING: Source code for this chapter will be heavily modified.
-There are still many issues to be solved.
+WARNING: Source code for this chapter may be modified.